jeffwen/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

+1. List comprehension is a quick way to create lists.
+Usually it is used in situations where an operation is applied to each element of another sequence.

 ####List Comprehension
 List comprehension is a quick way to create lists.
 Usually it is used in situations where an operation is applied to each element of another sequence.
 ```python
 In [12]: aStr = "hello, what is your name?"
 In [13]: ' '.join([x.upper() for x in aStr.split()])
 Out[13]: 'HELLO, WHAT IS YOUR NAME?'
 ```
 ```python
 In [12]: values = range(10)
 In [13]: [x for x in values if x %% 2 == 0]